HyDROSLab/EF5-dockerized/Readme.md

 *Docker - WSL Update*

 # About EF5
 EF5 was created by the Hydrometeorology and Remote Sensing Laboratory at the University of Oklahoma.
 The goal of EF5 is to have a framework for distributed hydrologic modeling that is user friendly, adaptable, expandable, all while being suitable for large scale (e.g. continental scale) modeling of flash floods with rapid forecast updates.
-Currently EF5 incorporates 3 water balance models including the Sacramento Soil Moisture Accouning Model (SAC-SMA), Coupled Routing and Excess Storage (CREST), and hydrophobic (HP).
+Currently EF5 incorporates 3 water balance models including the Sacramento Soil Moisture Accounting Model (SAC-SMA), Coupled Routing and Excess Storage (CREST), and hydrophobic (HP).
 These water balance models can be coupled with either linear reservoir or kinematic wave routing.

 ## Learn More